line/armeria/site/src/sphinx/server-sse.rst

 Adjusting the request timeout
 -----------------------------

-The events may being sent for a longer time depending on the application.
-Even it can continue infinitely, for example streaming stock quotes.
-But the server allows receiving a request and sending the corresponding response completely only within the amount of time, which is configured as the request timeout property.
-Even if you do not configure the property, it is configured to ``10`` seconds by default.
+An event stream may be sent for a longer period than the configured timeout depending on the application.
-So you must adjust the timeout if your event stream is possible to exceed it because the response will be terminated if it lasts longer than the configured timeout.
+It even can continue infinitely, for example streaming stock quotes.
+Such a long running stream may be terminated prematurely because Armeria has the default request timeout of ``10`` seconds, i.e. your stream will be broken after 10 seconds at most.
+Therefore, you must adjust the timeout if your event stream lasts longer than the configured timeout.
 The following example shows how to adjust the timeout of a single request.
-As you might know, it is not only for `Server-Sent Events`_, so you can use this way for any request which you want to adjust its timeout.
+As you might know, it is not only for `Server-Sent Events`_, so you can use this method for any requests which you want to adjust timeout for.

 .. code-block:: java